wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-rooms-optimize-network/includes/global-microsoft-365-network.md

 The local branch needs local DNS so the Microsoft DNS servers can realize where they are located and give them the optimal DNS response.

 You also want to minimize your time transmitting data on the internet.
 The internet doesn't support Quality of Service.
-On the internet, there are things you can’t control:
+On the internet, there are things you can't control:

 - You can't control the routing.
 - You can't control what other network traffic is there.
-- You can’t control bandwidth.
+- You can't control bandwidth.
-- You can’t control much!
+- You can't control much!

 The less time you spend on the internet connecting to Microsoft 365, the better your performance will be.
 Similarly, the more time you spend on the Microsoft network, the better your performance will be.